thetsGit/my-insights/main.md

 Good points

-- More Flexible and Simple Importing
+- More Flexible and Simple Importing style
-- Disinclination toward triggering name conflicts (not needed to use the alias keyword ‘as’)
+- Disinclination toward triggering name conflicts (Also, it is not needed to use the alias keyword ‘as’)
-- Cleaner syntax
+- Cleaner syntax (apparently)

 Bad points

-- Not optimized access (can’t import partially)
+- Not optimized access (partial importing is not supported)
 - Not supporting tree shaking
-- Being able to be used only once per module
+- Being able to be used only once per module (it can be good or bad in different context)
-- Inconsistency of the imported names can lead to name confusion along with the growing code base
+- Inconsistency of the imported names can lead to name confusion as the code base grows

 ## Named export